 Click here for NMCD Advanced Trainings Course Descriptions

-Click here for Request to attend traning form
+Click here for Request to attend training form

 It is the mission of the basic training section to provide a fundamental basis to correctional officers and Probation/Parole officers in a myriad of corrections/law enforcement topics.
 These include: Ethics & Professionalism, Use of Force, CPR, First Aid, Offender Supervision, Verbal Communication, Firearms, Defensive Tactics, Time and Stress Management, Report Writing, Transports, Field Visits and a number of other topics.
 Upon completing their training, officers will be prepared to complete their duties on a fundamental level recognizing the need for continued learning and on-the-job training.